Create an agent with Copilot Studio

 Screenshot of available Knowledge sources in Copilot Studio.

-4. In the Upload files section, upload the expense policy document you downloaded previously and add it to your agent’s knowledge.
+4. In the Upload file section, use select to browse to upload the expense policy document you downloaded previously and select Add to agent.

-Note: After uploading the file, you will need to wait while it is indexed; which may take 10 minutes (or longer).
-Now might be a good time to take a coffee break while you review the expenses policy document at https://github.com/MicrosoftLearning/mslearn-copilotstudio/raw/main/expenses/Expenses_Policy.docx in another browser tab!
+Note: After uploading the file, you will need to wait while it is indexed; which may take 10 minutes or longer.

-3. In the Settings pane, on the Security page, select Authentication.
-Then select the option for No authentication and Save the changes to the configuration (confirming that you want to enable access to the agent for anyone).
+2. In the Settings pane, on the Security page, select Authentication.
+Then select the option for No authentication and Save the changes to the configuration and Save again (confirming that you want to enable access to the agent for everyone).

 • Welcome message: Ask me about Expense claims